Emo-gml/TheraMind/README.md

 - **[2026-01-14]** Our paper [**TheraMind**](https://arxiv.org/abs/2510.25758) has been accepted by WWW2026 !
 - **[2025-11-02]** Paper submitted to arXiv:https://arxiv.org/abs/2510.25758.
 ## 📦 Dataset
-**CPsyCounR** (Zhang et al., 2024a) serves as the experimental foundation for our study.
-This dataset consists of 3,134 anonymized and professionally rewritten Chinese psychological counseling reports, sourced from the platforms Yidianling (Yidianling, 2015) and Psy525 (Psy525, 2007).
+[CPsyCounR](https://huggingface.co/datasets/CAS-SIAT-XinHai/CPsyCounR) serves as the reference dataset for our experiment.
+This dataset consists of 3,134 anonymized and professionally rewritten Chinese psychological counseling reports.
+We extracted and processed information from the original dataset using large language models, obtaining two new datasets needed for our simulation experiment.
+The first one we generated is the Patient_Medical_Record dataset which is used for providing a basic medical profile for Patient Agent to simulate the patient.
+The second dataset we synthesized is [TheraMind_Patient_Guidance](https://huggingface.co/datasets/GMLHUHE/TheraMind_Patient_Guidance) which is used for providing the Simulated Patient Agent with basic knowledge of each session in a multi-session conversation.

 By adhering to a standardized structure—comprising case briefs, consultation processes, and therapist reflections—the dataset ensures a high degree of authenticity, privacy, and clinical reliability.
 Ultimately, it provides a robust basis for evaluating the long-term, nuanced capabilities of counseling agents within realistic contexts.

 ## 🧠 What is TheraMind ？